 Those numbers are insane.
 Personally, while I may or may not have bias, I care about performance above all else.

 I am an athlete myself, and I work with athletes who are at a much higher level than myself.

-As somebody who works with a lot of powerlifters, if I found something that could add 19% to somebody’s bench press, do you think I would not utilise it?
+As somebody who works with a lot of high-level powerlifters, if I found something that could add 19% to somebody’s bench press, do you think I would not utilise it?
 Or do you think I am hiding it due to some kind of conspiracy?